 - TED Talk- or Moth-style event: Tell your story or bring in a story-teller with a tale that sparks community conversation around a relevant topic.

-The PPC’s first event in this series is scheduled for Wednesday, March 27 and will feature National Public Radio’s (NPR) Tamara Keith (White House Correspondent and Host, NPR Politics podcast) in a discussion around The Future of Politics in the US with keynotes and discussion by national pundits from both sides of the aisle.
+The PPC’s first event in this series was held on Wednesday, March 27 and featured National Public Radio’s (NPR) Tamara Keith (White House Correspondent and Host, NPR Politics podcast) in a discussion around The Future of Politics in the US with keynotes and discussion by national pundits from both sides of the aisle.

 To be considered, please submit a proposal that includes the following information: